Cerberus9-dev/Raptor-OS/README.md

 ### Rebase from Bazzite (no reinstall)

-If you already have Bazzite installed you can switch without reinstalling:

 ```bash
 # Step 1 — unverified image to start the transition
 rpm-ostree rebase ostree-unverified-registry:ghcr.io/cerberus9-dev/raptor-os:latest